-Marine animal stings or bites refer to poisonous bites or stings from any form of sea life, including jellyfish.
+Marine animal stings or bites refer to venomous or poisonous bites or stings from any form of sea life, including jellyfish.

 Stings - marine animals; Bites - marine animals

-The majority of these types of stings occur in salt water.
+The majority of these types of bites or stings occur in salt water.
 Some types of marine stings or bites can be deadly.